ben0ford/HA-multifamily-OpenEVSE/README.md

 A little more detail: The OpenEVSE integration provides the ```sensor.openevse_fs_01_charging_current``` sensor.
 Multiplying this by the present electricity rate and adjusting units correctly gives a cost per hour sensor.
 The integral (in the calculus sense) over time of "cost per hour" is "cost" for the period of time that was integrated.

 ## Installing a charger
+Get everything working for one charger first.

-An OpenEVSE charger runs its own web server for charger setup (and for charger control, but we don't use it for control).
+An OpenEVSE charger runs its own web server for charger setup (and for charger control, but we don't use the web interface for control).
 Use OpenEVSE's setup instructions to get the charger connected to your wifi.
 We created a separate SSID just for chargers to use, so the password isn't out in the wild as it's a pain to change on 25 chargers.

 In the OpenEVSE setup process, or in the web interface, set the following on the charger:
 * Max Current (Settings --> EVSE).
 Ours are 50 amp circuits, so 40 amp max